bossanova808/CraftAnsible/README.md

 ### Doing a hotfix with live production data

-This:
+For example, with an ecommerce site, for a quick fix it's usually better to just have a little downtime but be completely sure about state of data, so we take it offline, do a quick fix, and then push the fix and any db changes back up to the production server before making it accesible again:

+In full this:

 * Triggers maintenance mode
   (n.b. this requires a console command plugin I wrote to do this)
 * Pulls the latest production DB to your local dev
 * (You then make changes and test, before tagging and committing)
-* Optional -> Push the potentially updated DB back to production
+* (Optional) -> Push the potentially updated DB back to production
 * Deploy the updated code from git
 * Disables maintenance mode on the live server

 And here's the actual process:

+    git checkout -b hotfix-whatever
     ./production.sh run/maintenance-enable.yaml
     ./production.sh run/pull-db.yaml

+* Work locally
+* Test!
+* Git merge in your fix & tag a release, something like:

+    git commit -m "Fixed bug whatever"
+    git checkout master
+    git merge hotfix master
+    git push origin master
+    git tag -a v1.4.1 -m "Merged hotfix for..." git push origin --tags
+    git branch -d hotfix-whatever

-    (you work locally, test, then commit to git and tag a release - we push the dev db which is now the production db plus any changes you may have just made...)
+Push the dev db which is now the production db plus the local changes

     ./production.sh run/deploy-dev-db

+Push the tagged git version to production:

     ./production.sh run/deploy-git --git_version="V1.4.1"

+Disable maintenance mode and make it all live again:

     ./production.sh run/maintenance-disable.yaml